-THE POLIN MUSEUM, WARSAW, POLAND The Topography of Terror Museum, Berlin, Germany Now an outdoor and indoor history museum in Berlin, Germany, Topography of Terror is located on the site of buildings that housed the SS Reich Main Security Office, the headquarters of the Secret State Police, Security Service, and Gestapo during the Nazi regime from 1933 to 1945.
-More than 1.3 million people visit per year, making this memorial site one of the most frequently visited places of remembrance in Berlin.
-The Allied Museum, Berlin, Germany In its permanent exhibition, How Enemies Became Friends, the Allied Museum tells the story of the Western powers in Berlin and Germany from 1945 to 1994.
-Original exhibits and large-scale artifacts include a plane from the Berlin Airlift, a restored segment of a tunnel used for espionage, and the guardhouse from Checkpoint Charlie.
-They bring to life the eventful history of a friendship between the people of Berlin and the Americans, British, and French.
-POW Camps Museum, Żagań, Poland During World War II, there were four prisoner of war camps under the command of VIII Wehrmacht Military District with headquarters in Wroclaw and three POW camps under the command of the Luftwaffe in Żagań.
-On the evening of March 24, 1944, 76 prisoners from one of these camps, Stalag Luft III, escaped via a specially constructed tunnel during an event has become known to history as "The Great Escape."
-A modern-day museum at this site commemorates what took place there and features a replica of a prisoner's barrack with restored equipment, a replica of the escape tunnel "Harry," and a reconstructed watchtower.
-Museum of the Second World War, Gdańsk, Poland Located where World War II began on September 1, 1939, it is the only WWII museum in the world dedicated to putting the war into an international context, commemorating the losses of all nations that suffered under German occupation.
-The Martyrdom Museum, Auschwitz-Birkenau, Poland Housed in the former Nazi concentration and extermination camp, the preservation of the original buildings and relics has long evoked controversy.
-Through international support, this museum takes collective and individual memories into account, along with the accompanying reflections and emotions of its many visitors.
-The POLIN Museum of the History of the Polish Jews, Warsaw, Poland The POLIN Museum is located in the area the Nazis turned into the Jewish ghetto during World War II.
+Katyń Massacre Museum

+WARSAW, POLAND

+Located in the grand and stoic Warsaw Citadel, the Katyń Museum documents the shocking events of 1940, known as the Katyń Massacre, when around 22,000 Polish officers were executed by their Soviet captors in the middle of a Russian forest.
+The museum has a host of objects, documents and personal effects that have been recovered from the site near Smoleńsk, Russia.

+The POLIN Museum of the History of the Polish Jews WARSAW, POLAND The POLIN Museum is located in the area the Nazis turned into the Jewish ghetto during World War II.
 Beyond the main exhibition that presents the history of Polish Jews, POLIN Museum also functions as an educational center with rich cultural programs working closely with the community at large.
-The Rise and Fall of Hitler's Germany 12 DAYS FROM \$8,499 \$7,999\ double occupancy \$10,499 \$9,999\ single occupancy. \\$229 per person taxees and fees are additional. - Exclusive itinerary designed by The National WWII Museum and Alexandra Richie, DPhil - Special access to sites not offered on other tours, including a special farewell dinner at a historic, private home - VIP events with the opportunity to meet people who were eyewitnesses to historic events in Germany and Poland - · Full-time logistical tour manager - Expert local guides - Roundtrip airport transfers (when arriving and departing on scheduled group tour dates) - Inter-European flight from Kraków to Gdańsk - Luxury 5-star and deluxe 4-star accommodations throughout the journey - Private, first-class, air-conditioned motor coach transportation - · Personal listening devices on all included touring - Included gratuities to guides, drivers, porters, and servers - 11 Breakfasts, 6 Lunches, 5 Dinners, and 3 Receptions - Beer, house wine, and soft drinks with included lunches and dinners - Personalized luggage tags and name badge - Informative map book including useful battlefield maps and archival images to be used throughout your journey.
+MAP, PRICING, & INCLUSIONS Berlin • Żagań • Wrocław • Kraków • Gdańsk • Westerplatte Wolf's Lair • Warsaw The Rise and Fall of Hitler's Germany 12 days from \$8,899 \$8,399 double \$10,899 \$10,399 single 329 per person taxes and fees are additional. - Exclusive itinerary designed by The National WWII Museum and Alexandra Richie, DPhil - Special access to sites not offered on other tours, including a special farewell dinner at a historic, private home - VIP events with the opportunity to meet people who were eyewitnesses to historic events in Germany and Poland - Full-time logistical tour manager - Expert local guides - Roundtrip airport transfers (when arriving \ nd departing on scheduled group tour dates) - First-class train ride from Kraków to Gdańsk - Luxury 5-star and deluxe 4-star accommodations throughout the journey - Private, first-class, air-conditioned motor coach transportation - Personal listening devices on all included touring - Included gratuities to guides, drivers, porters, and servers - 11 Breakfasts, 6 Lunches, 5 Dinners, and 3 Receptions - Beer, house wine, and soft drinks with included lunches and dinners - Personalized luggage tags and name badge - Informative map book including useful battlefield maps and archival images to be used throughout your journey.